Commercial Parking Lot Lights Guide: Grid vs. Solar (2026)

 • Check property-line illuminance.

-• Clean lenses & sensors (annually or as environment dictates).
+• Clean lenses & sensors: Annually or as environment dictates to keep optimal solar harvesting and light output.

-• Inspect gaskets, powder coat, and fasteners; replace cracked lenses or seals.
+• Inspect components: Check gaskets, powder coat, and fasteners; replace cracked lenses or seals early.

-• Check drivers & surge modules during scheduled visits; swap before failure in critical sites.
+• Check drivers & surge modules: Inspect during scheduled visits; swap before failure in critical infrastructure sites.

-• For solar parking lot lights: panel cleaning, connector checks, and periodic battery health assessment; plan a mid-life battery refresh based on cycles and climate.
+• For solar systems: Perform regular connector checks and battery health assessments; plan a mid-life battery refresh based on cycles.

 • Choose optics with U0 uplight where feasible; specify shielding on perimeters.